Categories > Anime/Manga > Yami no Matsuei > Cherry

 “What is it?” she questioned.

-“In private,” her ex added.
-Right then, Anna disappeared into a mindless doll.
+“In private,” her ex added with a sharp tone.
+Right then, Anna returned into the state of a mindless doll.

-“Of course…” she said.
-Then, the woman left Tsuzuki’s grasp and followed her ex down the hall.
+“Of course,” she said in an empty tone.
+The woman left Tsuzuki’s grasp and followed her ex down the hall.
 The Shinigami felt so cold all of a sudden.
 He had her back for a brief second then he lost her again.
-Henry had to be behind this.
 Watari confirmed his thoughts.

 “It’s just as I thought,” the scientist said as they were leaving the manor.
 “Henry is controlling her mind somehow.”

-“He’s using some sort of a spell on Anna,” Watari explained.
-“Someone must have told Henry about Anna and gave him the spell to try and win her back.
+“He’s using some sort of a spell on Anna,” Watari explained, “Someone must have told Henry about her and gave him the spell to try and win her back.
 It’s not a complete spell though.”
-Tsuzuki looked at him slightly confused.
+Tsuzuki looked at him oddly.

 “What do you mean?” he asked.

 “So how do we break the spell?”
-Tsuzuki asked.
+Hisoka asked.

-“I’m still working on that one,” Watari replied.
-All three went grimace.
+“I’m still working on that one,” Watari replied, grimace.

 At the manor, Anna sat on her futon in Daisuke’s office.
-Henry paced around a bit.
-His ex looked on.
+Henry paced around the room.

 “What’s wrong, Henry?” she asked.
 The man turned to her.